gunvirranu/block-grid/README.md

 - Constructors from row-major and column-major order arrays
 - Iterators for in-memory and row-major order, and by block
 - `no_std` and [`serde`][serde] support
+- Also supports no blocks (i.e. classic row-major)

 ## Example